ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     \label{fig:ArithmeticsBlock}
 \end{figure}

+# Common block settings

+These are settings shared by all blocks in the game that can be activated with inputs

+## Keybinds

+Keybinds are the most common input to activate a block, and all blocks that can be activated have either a single keybind (green) or two keybinds (green and red).

+- All keybinds on a single block act as a single input for each seat
+  - An and gate with a green and a red keybind configured will send an output when just pressing one of the 2 keybinds, but will require someone in each seat that has control over it pressing the keybind to send an output
+  - If no keybinds are configured, the input isn't taken into account.
+This only makes a difference in AND gates, which would otherwise be impossible to trigger without keybinds
+- The green keybind has a positive value while the red keybind has a negative one.
+For more information about input values, see \nameref{signals}
+  - For input methods that don't support analog inputs (keyboards and normal buttons on controllers), the value is always $1$
+  - For input methods that support analog inputs (controller joysticks and triggers), the value is the one given by the input method normalized to the range $[0, 1]$

+## Toggle

+Toggle allows to make inputs alternate the activation state of a block between on and off without requiring a continuous input signal to remain active.

+- There is a toggle setting associated with positive inputs (below the green keybind) and another with negative ones (below the red keybind)
+- Toggles **inputs**
+  - When the sum of the inputs goes from $0$ to a different value, multiple things happen depending on the new value:
+    1) If the opposite sign of the input is toggled on, it is toggled off instantly
+    2) If the sign of the input has toggle enabled, it is toggled: if it was off it turns on, and if it was on it turns off (which will happen on the falling edge of the input).
+Otherwise, the gate is enabled normally
+  - To toggle the output instead of the inputs, make the signal go through another gate with the toggle

+## Timers

+Timers are a group of settings that allow to automate the activation/deactivation of a block after a set amount of time.

+- The timers start as soon as the block receives a **single input**.
+For logic gates, this still applies even if the gate doesn't meet the conditions to send an output
+- The number will be rounded to have only 2 decimal places when shown on the menu, but the number which will be used is the one written rounded to 8 decimal places.
+Due to a bug, only up to 5 characters can be written, so depending on the exact value the number of decimals which can be used will vary
+- All values are specified in seconds
+- Delay: amount of time between the block receives an input and the block activates
+  - Note: each logic gate has an extra delay of $1/60 s$ due to the state of all the logic gates being updated once per physics' frame at the same time
+- Duration (previously active time): amount of time before the block automatically deactivates after it has been activated
+  - A value of $0$ indicates that it will never deactivate automatically
+  - Shortest pulse length is $1$ frame ($1/60 s$), values smaller than this won't activate the block
+- Pause (previously inactive time): amount of time before the block reactivates and the duration timer is restarted, after the duration timer expires
+  - A value of $0$ indicates that the block will never reactivate automatically
+  - It's ignored if the duration timer is $0$
+- The order of the timers is as follows: delay $\rightarrow$ duration $\rightarrow$ pause $\rightarrow$ back to duration (if pause is $0$ it ends after the duration ends)
+- In the case of the delay and duration timers, even though their values are expressed in seconds, the game handles them as a number of frames, which can be calculated with $\text{seconds} \cdot 60$
+  - If this number is not an integer, it will be rounded down to the nearest integer
+  - If this number is an integer, it will randomly either be kept as it is or be subtracted one frame depending on the exact value used, so it's recommended to add $0.01$ to the original number to make sure it always stays in the correct number of frames
+  - Pause timers aren't subject to this, and the exact time in seconds is used for them

 # Signals

 Signals are the method used to communicate different logic blocks between eachother and other blocks.
 All block inputs, both from logic blocks and keybinds, are represented with signals.

 - Input/output value: value in the range $[-1, 1]$ attached to each signal.
-  - The green keybind has a positive value while the red keybind has a negative one
-    - For input methods that don't support analog inputs (keyboards and normal buttons on controllers), the value is always $1$
-    - For input methods that support analog inputs (controller joysticks and triggers), the value is the one given by the input method normalized to the range $[0, 1]$
   - They are represented in scientific notation as $\pm a \cdot 10^b$ where $a$ can be any number such that $0 \leq a \leq 10$ with up to 7 decimals while $b$ can be any integer such that $-81 \leq b \leq -1$.
 If $a$ has more than 7 decimals, it will be rounded to 7 decimals.
 - Truthness value: value that determines if a signal is on or off
   - On the steam version, a signal is on if its associated value is not $0$